 We also hold firm to the idea that to call ourselves “Christians” or “followers of Christ” there are essential, foundational beliefs we must hold to.
-Outside of those essential beliefs, there is freedom and love.

 Heartland Community Church is not affiliated with any denominational body, but is an independent, evangelical church.
-We work with myriad mission partners, community groups, and other church bodies to build the kingdom of God and fulfill the mission Jesus put us here for.
+We work with a myriad of mission partners, community groups, and other church bodies to build the kingdom of God and fulfill the mission Jesus put us here for.
 Want more information or have questions?
 Contact us here and we’ll get back with you as soon as we can!

-HERE ARE our foundational beliefs:
+our foundational beliefs:

 - We believe in the Holy Bible as the inspired Word of God, without any error, the all-sufficient authority in matters of faith, doctrine, and Christian living.

 - We believe in one God, eternally existing in three Persons: the Father, the Son, and the Holy Spirit.